 Mark Stivers, Board Chair: Financial Planner with Money Concepts Capital Corp. and Benefit Planning, Inc. Board member since 2017.
 Mark enjoys hunting and mowing on his rural Shelby County farm.

 Lauralee Samples, Board Member since 2017 is an Elementary Teacher and Stone’s Throw Farm consultant.
 She has been a Parks enthusiast since planting the Sycamore tree in the Jim Fegenbush Arboretum (Clear Creek Park), circa 1990.

 Dee Maynard, Board Secretary, Retired, known as “The Tennis Lady” around the Park.
 Little known fact, our Shelby County tennis programs have received national recognition!
 Board member since 2015.

 Christopher Dew, Board Treasurer, Chief Financial Officer, Citizens Union Bank.
 Chris has always enjoyed our park system, but now living along the Greenway trail the past few years has made him appreciate and experience it at a whole new level.
 Board members since 2016.

-Mimi Ward, Board Chair, Nonprofit Consultant, Member Clear Creek Park Masters Swim team, All-American USA Triathlon Aquabiker.
+Mimi Ward, Immediate Past Board Chair, Nonprofit Consultant, Member Clear Creek Park Masters Swim team, All-American USA Triathlon Aquabiker.
+Board member since 2014.

 Clay Cottongin, Retired Parks Director, presently serves as volunteer Parks Consultant/Foundation Executive Director.
-Provides oversight, guidance and Grant Writing for Greenway Trail and all other Park projects.
-Inducted into the Kentucky Recreation & Parks Society Hall of Fame in 2012.
+Clay provides oversight, guidance and Grant Writing for Greenway Trail and all other Park projects.
+He was inducted into the Kentucky Recreation & Parks Society Hall of Fame in 2012.